rest-client/rest-client/README.md

 ## Non-normalized URIs

-If you need to normalize URIs, e.g. to work with International Resource Identifiers (IRIs), use the addressable gem (http://addressable.rubyforge.org/api/) in your code:
+If you need to normalize URIs, e.g. to work with International Resource Identifiers (IRIs), use the Addressable gem (https://github.com/sporkmonger/addressable/) in your code:

 ```ruby
   require 'addressable/uri'